 Ensuring a Safe Holiday Party

-The holiday season is a time for celebration.
-For many of us, this may include workplace celebrations.
-All employers, big or small, should ensure that in addition to traditional party logistics, they take the time to develop a plan for providing a healthy and safe environment for employees and guests at any workplace celebrations.
+The holiday season is a time for people to come together and celebrate.
+For many of us, this may include workplace parties.
+While the past few years have looked quite different due to the COVID-19 pandemic, many employers are back to embracing in-person workplace celebrations.
+No matter the size or type of workplace, all employers should ensure that in addition to traditional party planning, they also develop a plan for providing a healthy and safe environment for employees and guests at any holiday party.

 In this FTR Now, we are pleased to bring you our annual checklist of potential measures to help plan a safe holiday celebration for all.

 Workplace celebrations can be a positive team-building experience, but they can also attract liability for employers: courts have signalled that employers may be held at least partially responsible for negative consequences and damages flowing from their work-related social gatherings.

 For example, should an intoxicated employee drive home following a workplace party, the employer may face liability for any related injury to the employee or to an innocent third party.
 Liability may also arise where employees or their guests at a workplace function engage in unacceptable behaviours such as sexual harassment or discriminatory conduct.

 The Workplace Safety and Insurance Appeals Tribunal has considered workplace functions and in one case found that an injury suffered by an employee during a game at a holiday party was a compensable injury.

 This potential liability does not mean that employers need to stop hosting workplace functions, but they must be aware of the possible safety-related liability associated with the event and be proactive in managing the associated risks.

 Prudent employers will want to put in place the following health and safety measures: